We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 - The explicit methods applied limit bias in identifying and rejecting studies2

-- Provide a more precise estimate of effect because of methods used2,4
+- Provide a more precise and reliable estimate of effect by combining studies to effectively increase the sample size2,4

-- Results from different studies can be systematically compared to establish generalisability of findings and consistency (lack of heterogeneity) of results2,4
+- Results from different studies can be systematically compared to establish generalisability of findings and consistency (homogeneity) of results2,4

-- Reasons for heterogeneity can be identified and new hypotheses generated about specific subgroups2
+- Clinical and methodological heterogeneity can be identified and new hypotheses generated about specific subgroups2

 - Helps define limits of what is known and unknown and helps to formulate hypotheses for further investigation